 Of greater importance is your ability to scramble well and get up and down from around the green.
 In each of the last eight Opens, the champion has ranked inside the top seven for the week in scrambling.

 As with most Major Championships, the quality of a player’s iron play is perhaps the biggest determining factor in who comes out on top.

-The last 10 champions have hit, on average, over 72 per cent of greens in regulation (GIR) and six of those players have ranked inside the top 12 for the week in GIR (Shane Lowry was top in 2019).
+The last 10 champions have hit, on average, more than 72% of greens in regulation (GIR) and six of those players have ranked inside the top 12 for the week in GIR (Shane Lowry was top in 2019).

 A successful defence is a rarity

-We’re not saying Shane Lowry won’t win The Open and keep the Claret Jug for a third year, but successful Open defences, certainly in the modern era, are rare.
+We’re not saying Morikawa won’t win The Open and keep the Claret Jug, but successful Open defences, certainly in the modern era, are rare.

 Other players to have defended the title are Bobby Locke (1949, 1950), Walter Hagen (1928, 1929), Bobby Jones (1926, 1927), James Braid (1905, 1906), Harry Vardon (1898, 1899), John Henry Taylor (1894, 1895), Bob Ferguson (1880, 1881, 1882), Jamie Anderson (1877, 1878, 1879), Young Tom Morris (1868, 1869, 1870, 1871) and Old Tom Morris (1861, 1862).